pgbackrest/pgbackrest/README.md

 ### v0.80: DALLAS MILESTONE - UNDER DEVELOPMENT

 * Remove pg_control file at the beginning of the restore and copy it back at the very end.
 This prevents the possibility that a partial restore can be started by PostgreSQL.

+* The repository is now created and updated with consistent directory and file modes.
+By default umask is set to 0000 but this can be disabled with the `neutral-umask` setting

 ### v0.78: Remove CPAN dependencies, stability improvements